Kingsbridge, Bronx: History

 The neighborhood is named for the King's Bridge, likely erected by enslaved Africans in 1693 and owned by Frederick Philipse, a local lord loyal to the British monarch.
 The bridge spanned a now-filled-in section of Spuyten Duyvil Creek, roughly parallel to today's 230th Street.
 The King's Bridge was part of Boston Post Road, connecting southern Westchester County (which later became the Bronx) with Marble Hill, once part of Manhattan Island and still part of the borough of Manhattan.
 The bridge is said to still be in place, having been buried when the creek bed was filled in.
 The creek's water flow was redirected to the new and deeper shipping canal, south of Marble Hill.

 Until the later part of the 19th century Riverdale, Kingsbridge, and other areas now in the northwest Bronx were part of the Town of Yonkers.
 The areas that are inside the modern-day New York city line broke off to form the Town of Kingsbridge.
 In 1874, the City of New York annexed three towns that later became the western half of The Bronx, including the Town of Kingsbridge.
 As the trains to Manhattan were built in the 20th century, a stop in the northwest Bronx along the Hudson River called Riverdale-on-Hudson, now Riverdale, was created.
 This gave rise to the Riverdale neighborhood.
 The remainder of the old Town of Kingsbridge developed into the modern-day Kingsbridge neighborhood.

-Kingsbridge has a population of over 10,000.
 Historical documents reveal that the Black population of Kingsbridge was proportionally much higher in the distant past than it is today, due to the number of Africans enslaved by local landowners from the late 1600s to mid 1800s.
 In more recent history, it became a neighborhood of predominately Irish immigrants.
 From the late 1970s the Irish population has decreased significantly, being replaced by large numbers of African-Americans, Hispanics, Asians, Albanians, and Greeks.
 According to an account by The New York Times, the largest Hispanic group in Kingsbridge today are Dominicans, replacing the earlier Puerto Ricans and Cubans, who were the first Hispanics to settle in the neighborhood in the 1970s.
 There still is a strong Irish population centered on Bailey Avenue and Tibbett Avenue.
 The Dominicans predominantly live along Broadway and adjacent side streets, with a predominantly mixed ethnic area east and west of Broadway.